utixx/SelfMirror/dataset/readme.md

-sample data in the dataset folder, raw data will be released soon.
+sample data in the dataset folder, all raw data will be released soon.